Intelligent Material Numbers – outdated habit or good practice?

 Product variants

 Syntax for reference of variant numbers to the configurable number, e.g. if the 150% material is 4711 the variant may become 4711-0000001, 4711-0000002 etc. where the 0000001 is only a counter and does not include any logic from the characteristics of the variant.
-This clearly emphasises the relationship between the variants, which may be beneficial.
+This clearly emphasizes the relationship between the variants, which may be beneficial.

-Familarity of different design revisions
+Familiarity of different design revisions

 Syntax for reference to the revision – CAD and PLM systems use revisions, but traditional ERP systems don’t.
 This often leads to wrong decisions and arguments on whether the new and old design is interchangeable (form, fit and function).